esquesque/scala-bytecode/README.md

 * scala.bytecode.ast

+  Still under development.

   A cogent, concise, and pattern-matchable AST IR for bytecodes.
-Still under development.
+Descendants of the trait AST are pattern-matchable case classes.
+See contents of the test package for examples of what this looks like.

   Example:
   ```scala